juniorcl/resume/resume_english.md

 ## Introduction

 I'm a physics teacher and a data scientist with a passion for technology.
-Currently I develop projects that prioritize the solution of business problems ranging from understanding the business, analyzing data, to extracting insights and deploy of the solution.
-For improvement and study, I continue related activities, such as portfolio of general data science projects, that can be accessed by [link](https://www.juniorcl.github.io) or from my webpage on [GitHub](https://github.com/juniorcl), and I write about data science in a [Medium](https://medium.com/@juniorcl) blog.
+I currently develop projects that prioritize solving business problems, from understanding them, analyzing data, to extracting insights and implementing the solution.
+I also continue to develop myself with improvement and study activities such as a portfolio of data science projects and I also write about the same topic on a blog on [Medium](https://medium.com/@juniorcl).

+For more details about my projects and each solution, they are described in my portfolio [juniorcl.github.io](https://www.github.com/juniorcl) or from my webpage on [GitHub](https://github.com/juniorcl)

 ## Experiences